akamaina/flying-circus/README.md

 	-Stretch: Validate that it is an ellipse/circle
 Find the centre of that elipse
-	-We can assume that the centroid of the points is the centre of the circle Find the right angle to make elipse a circla - stretch -This might require a more advanced fitting protocol -Containing box ration of X-dimension vs. Y-dimension?
+	-We can assume that the centroid of the points is the centre of the circle Find the right angle to make elipse a circle - stretch -This might require a more advanced fitting protocol -Containing box ration of X-dimension vs. Y-dimension?
 Figure out how to move the drone to center/align the circle/elipse